Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

 ## Getting started

-These samples use X509 authentication to connect to IoT Hub.
+These samples use X509 authentication to connect to Azure IoT Hub.
 To easily run these samples, we have provided a script to generate a self-signed device certificate used for device authentication.
 You can run it using the following steps.